-Additionally, the plans and specifications for non-residential construction must be stamped by an architect or engineer registered in Kentucky.
-Water and sewer projects also require the approval of various state agencies.
+Plans and specifications for non-residential construction and/or infrastructure projects must be stamped by an architect or engineer registered in Kentucky and may also require the approval of various state and local agencies.
+The subrecipient must identify the relevant agencies and ensure that any required reviews and/or approvals are acquired.
+The subrecipient must also ensure that any additional documentation necessary for bidding exists and is stamped as applicable.

 While the engineer/architect prepares the technical specifications, the Certified Grant Administrator must determine the applicability of Labor Standards and request the necessary wage decisions (see Section B of this chapter).

+Note:

-Note: The environmental review must be completed and, if applicable, release of funds obtained prior to publishing the bid advertisement.
+The environmental review must be completed and, if applicable, release of funds obtained prior to publishing the bid advertisement.
 Please refer to Chapter 2: Environmental Review for more information.